-I only realised once we started talking about schemas that it wasn’t, in fact, CBT therapy I was in, which was quite the surprise: not the best way to find out.
+I only realised once we started therapy and started talking about schemas that it wasn’t, in fact, CBT I was having, which was quite the surprise: not the best way to find out.

 Because of this, the therapist suggested we try triggering a psychotic episode during one of the sessions.
-I agreed to do this if we could change our appointment times because I didn’t want to deal with the full force of a psychotic episode whilst using rush hour public transport to get home.
+I agreed to do this if we could change our appointment times because I didn’t want to deal with the full force of a psychotic episode whilst using rush-hour public transport to get home.

-Thus my appointment time was changed to midday so that we could cause my anxiety disorders to trigger psychotic episodes in the sessions.
+Thus, my appointment time was changed to midday so that we could cause my anxiety disorders to trigger psychotic episodes in the sessions.
 However, even though this was the plan, we never actually followed through on it.
 Which was very disappointing.

 Nor did we do anything else that would have helped with my anxiety disorders, like graded exposure work.
 This was why I wanted to do CBT in the first place, to get out of my comfort zone.
 We just kept talking about my schemas and took no action to attempt to change anything.

 We talked about other stuff as well.
-We completely opened the can of worms that was all my problems.
+We completely opened the can of worms that were all my problems.
 Accept, this never led to anything, no attempt to work out solutions through self-actualisation or interventions, nothing.
 The can of worms was just left open.

 What made matters worse, about three-quarters of the way into the year-long therapy sessions, I started to suffer from heart problems (I was first diagnosed with supraventricular-tachycardia and then inappropriate sinus tachycardia, as my heart problem changed once I started taking medication for it).
 Because it was going to be another year or so before I was put on medication for my heart problem, I was really struggling day-to-day and was constantly in pain.

 If that wasn’t enough, it was also the same time when I was trying to help an old friend: helping them escape domestic abuse after having their sternum broken.
-They were also struggling with heroin addiction, which I managed to help them get off, only to find realise they were also an alcoholic and an abusive alcoholic at that.
+They were also struggling with heroin addiction, which I managed to help them get off, only to realise they were also an alcoholic and an abusive alcoholic at that.

 I hadn’t realised they were an alcoholic until I said they could stay with me whilst they sorted themselves out.
-I also agreed to help them find a place to live and find work, so they could get their life back on track.
+I also agreed to help them find a place to live and find work so they could get their life back on track.

-Coming To A Close
+Therapy Coming To A Close

-There was no attempt to offer me the support I needed and I wasn’t added to a new waiting list for therapy either.
+There was no attempt to offer me the support I needed, and I wasn’t added to a new waiting list for therapy, either.
 All I got was a sheet of paper with some hotline numbers in case I considered suicide.

 I ended up having to quit work for the mental health charity a week after the therapy ended, and I’d go on to quit working for the substance abuse charity later that year.
 I just couldn’t cope due to my heart condition massively affecting every aspect of my life.
 Nor could I handle how my mental health problems made my heart problem far worse, and vice versa.
 No one was interested in helping me at the Mental Health Trust.

-The only takeaway from the schema therapy was that I had schemas that were contradictory to each other, that was it.
+The only takeaway from the schema therapy was that I had schemas that were contradictory to each other.
+That was it.